 First things first, it’s a good idea to consider what you need your garden for over the winter months.

 Do you simply shut and lock those back doors until spring rolls round and let nature do its thing?
 If yes, it is recommended that you put the patio covers on your outdoor spaces to protect them from the cold weather.
+Having patio covers can also protect your outdoor space from harmful UV rays, without blocking natural light, and overcome snow, high winds, and intense heat.

 Will you continue to use your outdoor space for entertaining – grouping friends round a hot chiminea with warming drinks and plenty of layers of clothing?